glpaparelli/formally-quantum/notes/concepts/quantum-mechanics/2nd Postulate - Evolution.md

 We use the [[Dirac Notation]] to represent vectors.

-In the quantum circuit context we have discrete gates being applied to cause discrete changes in the quantum state.
+In the [[The Circuit Model of Computation]] context we have discrete [[Quantum Gate]]s being applied to cause discrete changes in the quantum state.
 We will consider only discrete computational steps, hence the second postulate can be simplified.

 > The discrete time evolution of a closed quantum system is described by a **[[Unitary Operator]]**.